Southern England

-Southern England, also known as the South of England or the South, is a sub-national part of England.
-Officially, it is made up of the southern, south-western and part of the eastern parts of England, consisting of the statistical regions of London, the South East, the South West and the East.
-The region also shares a border with Wales to the far North West.
+Southern England, also known as the South of England or the South, is the southern part of England, covering the statistical regions of London, the South East, the South West, and the East.
+It is bordered by the Midlands to the north, and shares a border with Wales to its far north-west.
 Altogether, it forms a population of nearly 28 million and an area of 62,042 km2.
+The most populous city in Southern England is London, then Bristol.
+Greater London is its most populous county, followed by Hampshire, Kent, and Essex.

-Southern England has cultural, economic and political differences from both the Midlands (which borders it to its north) and the North of England; the Midlands form a dialect chain in a notable north–south divide of England.
-The South is generally considered wealthier and more politically influential than the North.
-Within the South itself, multiple influences shape geographic and political divisions, defined by closeness to the capital; Greater London itself, its surrounding Home Counties and outer areas, as well as East Anglia and the West Country.
-Greater London is by far the most populous county in Southern England, followed by Hampshire, Kent and Essex.
-On the other hand, Bristol is the largest city in the South excluding London.
+Southern England has cultural, economic and political differences from the Midlands and Northern England.
+The United Kingdom, including England, has higher regional inequality than average among OECD countries, with Southern England more economically prosperous than Northern England, the Midlands, Scotland, Wales, and Northern Ireland.

 Definitions

 For official purposes, the UK government does not refer to Southern England as a single entity, but the Office for National Statistics divides UK into twelve regions.
 In England, the North West, North East and Yorkshire and the Humber make up the North ("centre-north"); the West Midlands and East Midlands (as well as Wales) make up the Midlands ("centre-south") and the rest of England make up the South.

 Culturally speaking, the majority of people think that the South consists of the South East (92%), Greater London (88%), South West (87%), and to lesser extent the East of England (57%).
 However, 35% of people surveyed placed the East of England as part of the Midlands.
 Generally people in the North tend to put the East of England in the South more than people in the South or Midlands.

 The Home Counties identify in a similar way to the neighbouring Midlands, in this case sharing culture with London and the outer areas yet identifying as separate from each.